szabgab/slides/web/angularjs.md

 ![](examples/angular/variables_in_expressions.html)

-We don't declare them with <b>var</b> as in plain JavaScript because they are actually attributes of the <b>$scope</b> object Angular maintains for us.
+We don't declare them with `var` as in plain JavaScript because they are actually attributes of the `$scope` object Angular maintains for us.